nutiteq/hellomap3d-ios/README.md

    * AdvancedMap3: various advanced samples showing different aspects and APIs of the SDK
    * Hellomap3swift: Basic Swift sample

-NB!
+*NB!* You need to be careful when using the samples:

+If you are **cloning** the sample project, then make sure you have [GIT-LFS](https://git-lfs.github.com/) installed.
+Otherwise SDK binary is not downloaded properly, and you get build errors.

 If you are **downloading** the sample project instead of cloning then you need to download SDK latest build separately.
-Get suitable development build for ios: [sdk3-ios-build-106-54bd10d486222b6221f24dae4bdddcf993502f21.zip](https://nutifront.s3.amazonaws.com/sdk_snapshots/sdk3-ios-build-106-54bd10d486222b6221f24dae4bdddcf993502f21.zip), unzip it and put to hellomap folder.
+Get suitable development build for ios: [sdk3-ios-snapshot-latest.zip](https://nutifront.s3.amazonaws.com/sdk_snapshots/sdk3-ios-snapshot-latest.zip), unzip it and put to hellomap folder.
 With cloning the library should be downloaded automatically from GIT-LFS.

 Developer getting started and doc references are in [Nutiteq Developer site](https://developer.nutiteq.com/docs)